 Size isn’t everything, although it was a significant part of what made the Titanic so noteworthy for its time.
 The passenger experience on cruise ships is significantly different now than it was more than 110 years ago — to say the least.

 This was not the case aboard the Titanic.
 There were first-, second- and third-class cabins with separate dining rooms, shared bathrooms, and little else to occupy those not in first class.
-Most passengers were relegated to third class, and cabins — often in unsavory locations like near the engine room in the bowels of the ship — accommodated up to 10 people!
+Most passengers were relegated to third class, and cabins — often in unsavory locations like near the engine room in the bowels of the ship — accommodated up to 10 people each!

 The “first class” you might be imagining was also far from the plush staterooms available these days.
-Even though they had up to two bedrooms, a parlor, and an all-important ensuite bathroom (for the very top tier), there were no balconies in any cabin.
+Even though they had up to two bedrooms, a parlor, and an all-important en-suite bathroom (for the very top tier), there were no balconies in any cabin.
+In fact, balcony cabins didn’t start to become popular on cruise ships until the mid-1990s to early 2000s.

-Titanic Vs Modern Cruise Ships’ Amenities
+Titanic vs. Modern Cruise Ships: Amenities

 While it was far from the sprawling spas and fitness centers found at sea today, Titanic did feature a gym with workout gear of the time, as well as a Turkish-style bath, steam room, and treatment room.
 Other diversions included a pool, promenade, reading/writing room, smoking lounge, and squash court.